JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     session optional                        pam_umask.so    umask=0002

 Now with those two settings adjusted, any user who logs in will be creating files that are group writable.
-You can test this out with your current user by logging out—and logging back in—and simply creating a dummy test file like so:
+You can test this out with your current user by logging out—and logging back in—and creating a dummy test file using `touch` like so:

     touch test_file.txt

-If you do a directory listing in that directory like so:
+Then do a directory listing on that file like so:

     ls -la test_file.txt

-The file permissions for `test_file.txt` should look like this:
+And the file permissions for `test_file.txt` should look like this:

     -rw-rw-r-- 1 sysop www-readwrite 0 Mar 20 05:36 test_file.txt